 The mass of one cube is the same as the density of the substance.
 Using American measurements, a 1-inch cube of copper weighs 5 ounces, so copper has a density of 5 ounces per cubic inch.
 Using the metric system, a 1-centimeter cube of copper weighs 9 grams, so the density is 9 grams per cubic centimeter.
-The density of copper is 5 oz/in and 9 g/cm.
+We can describe the density of copper as 5 oz/in or 9 g/cm.